jasminjess/NashvilleHousing/README.md

-Data Exploration of Nashville Housing dataset using Sql
+Cleaning of Nashville Housing dataset using Sql